 Who brings these proceedings and how do they work?

-In April 2008 the Serious and Organised Crime Agency (SOCA) became the principal agency tasked with bringing civil recovery proceedings.
+In April 2008 the Serious and Organised Crime Agency, SOCA, later NCA became the principal agency tasked with bringing civil recovery proceedings.
 It collected £16.7 million in civil and tax recovery in its first full year.
 Other enforcement authorities include the Serious Fraud Office (SFO), the Director of Public Prosecutions (DPP), and the Revenue & Customs Prosecutions Office (now part of the Crown Prosecution Service).

-- If the case has been referred by a third party agency such as the police, SOCA will require all relevant case papers including financial material.
+If the case has been referred by a third party agency such as the police, the NCA will require all relevant case papers including financial material.

 Key concepts that confiscation solicitors should be aware of